Equal Access: Universal Design of an Academic Department

 Ensure physical access, comfort, and safety within an environment that is welcoming to visitors with a variety of abilities, racial and ethnic backgrounds, genders, and ages.

-- Are there parking areas, pathways, and entrances to departmental buildings wheelchair-accessible?
+- Are the parking areas, pathways, and entrances to departmental buildings wheelchair-accessible?

 - Are all levels of departmental facilities connected via wheelchair-accessible routes of travel?
 Are accessible routes of travel easy to find?

 - Are there ample high-contrast, large-print directional signs to and throughout departmental labs, administrative offices, classrooms, and other facilities?
 Is braille signage available when appropriate?